 Academic Entry Requirements

 Entry into the Master of Teaching (Secondary) program requires an appropriate completed Bachelors degree from a recognised University or equivalent tertiary education institution.
-For more detail read the program standards of the Australian Institute for Teaching and School Leadership (AITSL) and the requirements set by the Board of Studies, Teaching and Educational Standards (BOSTES).
+For more detail read the program standards of the Australian Institute for Teaching and School Leadership (AITSL) and the requirements set by the NSW Education Standards Authority (NESA).
 All applicants to the award must comply with the requirements as set out in the Policies and Procedures of Alphacrucis College.
-Specifically all applicants must hold Australian citizenship, have permanent residency, or apply as an international student and have an acceptable level of English language proficiency.
+Specifically, all applicants must hold Australian citizenship, have permanent residency, or apply as an international student and have an acceptable level of English language proficiency.

 - Online Application Form

 - Working with Children Check: new students enrolling in 2016 are required to complete the new Working with Children Check online.
 You are classified a ‘volunteer’ in Education.
 Submit application online and also print a copy and upload as an attachment to your application.

 - Anaphylaxis e-training – select ‘schools course’.
 On completion of the online module participants receive a certificate of completion that is to be uploaded as part of the application.